zaimzahisham/newmedica/project-state.md

 ## Overall Status

 The project is in the early stages of development.
 Core authentication and product catalog management are now functional on the backend.
 The frontend has been updated to fetch and display product data from the backend, replacing the previous static implementation.
-However, several UI and data issues have been identified and will be addressed before implementing new features.
+A major debugging session has resolved critical issues related to data fetching and sorting.
 The project adheres to the guidelines in `GEMINI.md`.

 ---